Buffalo Salmon with Blue Cheese Slaw (Video)

 - Start with a clean grill, brush or spray with oil or grilling spray, then preheat outdoor grill or stovetop grill pan (affiliate link) to medium-high heat.

-- Mix together Frank’s Red Hot Sauce (affiliate link), lemon juice, and agave nectar to make the glaze, and have Ridiculously Easy Blue Cheese Coleslaw (or other slaw or salad of your choice) ready for serving.
+- Mix together Frank's Red Hot Sauce (affiliate link), lemon juice, and sweetener to make the glaze, and have Ridiculously Easy Blue Cheese Coleslaw (or other slaw or salad of your choice) ready for serving.